 The best way to teach empathy to children is to lead by example.
 You can model active listening and respond to the children with empathy through your actions and words.
 You can model expressing your feelings and problem-solving while introducing new emotional vocabulary words.

-Get parents involved
+Get families involved

 Learning empathy is a life-long journey